-To keep customers safe from bad bots when accessing your help center content, Zendesk uses CAPTCHA (Completely Automated Public Turing Test to Tell Computers and Humans Apart).
+To keep customers safe from bad bots when accessing your help center content, Zendesk uses CAPTCHA.
 A CAPTCHA form renders whenever a bot is detected.
-Learn more about help center spam protection.

 CAPTCHA is a Cloudflare rule that uses the Cloudflare Bot management features.
-The rule prompts requestors for a CAPTCHA if the request matches certain criteria, such as:
+The rule prompts requesters for a CAPTCHA if the request matches certain criteria, such as:

 - Excluding verified bots (such as search crawlers)